OBM Headquarters Expansion

 COLUMBUS, OHIO / 2020

-The Maze RoofThis advertising headquarters expansion for Orange Barrel Media creates a striking new silhouette in the city.
+Sawtooth/Maze RoofThis advertising headquarters expansion creates a striking new silhouette in the city.
 Its sawtooth roof and massing trigger memories of an industrial aesthetic without literally echoing local buildings.
 Rather than a known, repetitive sawtooth roof, this sawtooth bends into maze-like figures.
-The mass is glance-cut at oblique angles, shearing this maze-like roof off and creating huge picture windows that look back at the city.
+The mass is glance-cut at oblique angles, shearing the roof off and creating huge picture windows that look back at the city.

 Thickened Floor and HelixesUnlike many creative office spaces, the floor of this project is thick.
-In conventional offices, the floor is a single plane and enclosed spaces are defined by vertical subdivisions (walls).
-These walls are weak divisions.
+In conventional offices, the floor is a single plane and enclosed spaces are defined by weak vertical subdivisions (walls).
 The thickened floor contains all enclosed spaces; it is a strong spatial division.
 Office life here no longer consists of moving horizontally through thin walls and little doors, but vertically, from vast open space to poche in the floor and back again.
 Helix stairs stretch from the thickened floor up to roof gardens, creating lively, incongruent figures in the open space.
 Small punched windows provide daylight to the offices inside the thickened floor, unlike the huge picture windows associated with the open spaces above.
-Massive scale difference between the two creates doubt as to the scale of the building’s inhabitants.

 PatchinessA pattern of contrasting figures breaks down the maze-like roof into a patchwork of independent objects.
 Three types of material --ranging from silver chrome to gold chrome to glossy black (solar photovoltaics) -- are deployed one over another, like overmolding in toy fabrication, to produce graphic outlines that exaggerate or alter underlying mass features.
 North-facing skylights are shrouded with perforated panels, obscuring their diagrammatic function.